WALAN ransomware removal instructions

 How to protect yourself from ransomware infections?

-In order to prevent ransomware infections users must be very cautious when browsing the Internet and downloading/installing/updating software.
-Carefully analyze every single email attachment received.
-If the received file/link is irrelevant or the sender looks suspicious/unrecognizable, then do not open anything.
-Moreover be sure to download software only from official sources, preferably via direct download links.
-Third party downloaders/installers often include rogue apps, which is why such tools shouldn't be used.
-Keep installed applications and operating system up-to-date.
-To achieve this, however, use only implemented functions or tools provided by the official developer.
-Keep in mind that software piracy is a cyber crime and, if that wasn't enough, the risk of infections is extremely high.
-For this reason, software cracking installed applications should never be considered.
-Lastly, be sure to have a reputable anti-virus/anti-spyware suite installed and running at all times.
-Software of this type will help you detect and eliminate malware before the system is harmed.
+To prevent ransomware infections, be very cautious when browsing the Internet and downloading/installing/updating software.
+Carefully analyze each email attachment received.
+If the received file/link is irrelevant or the sender seems suspicious/unrecognizable, do not open anything.
+Furthermore, download software from official sources only, preferably via direct download links.
+Third party downloaders/installers often include rogue apps, and thus such tools should not be used.
+Keep installed applications and operating systems up-to-date, however, use only implemented functions or tools provided by the official developer.
+Bear in mind that software piracy is a cyber crime and the risk of infection is extremely high.
+Therefore, do not use software cracking applications.
+Have a reputable anti-virus/anti-spyware suite installed and running at all times.
+This software detects and eliminates malware before the system is harmed.
 The key to computer safety is caution.
 If your computer is already infected with WALAN, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in WALAN ransomware's text file ("DECRYPT_INFO.txt"):
+Text presented in WALAN ransomware text file ("DECRYPT_INFO.txt"):

 Hello, dear friend.